NxPKG/khulnasoft-docs/content/cache/reference/development-mode.md

 ## Enable Development Mode

-Development Mode temporarily bypasses Cloudflare’s cache and does not purge cached files.
-To purge your Cloudflare cache, refer to [purge cache](/cache/how-to/purge-cache/).
+Development Mode temporarily bypasses Khulnasoft’s cache and does not purge cached files.
+To purge your Khulnasoft cache, refer to [purge cache](/cache/how-to/purge-cache/).

-1. Log in to your Cloudflare account.
+1. Log in to your Khulnasoft account.
 2. Select your domain.
 3. Select **Caching**.
 4. Toggle **Development Mode** to **On**.